dujanhung/evtsbx-api-doc/enum/block_type.md

 a decorative paintable glass cab block, looks like crane's cab.

 >[!TIP]
->this block should be used in the easter egg event, to trap the coin.
+>this block should be used in the "2017's coin" event, to trap the coin.